OISF/suricata/doc/userguide/capture-hardware/myricom.rst

 I have installed the Myricom runtime and libraries in /opt/snf

-Compile Suricata against Myricom’s libpcap:
+Compile Suricata against Myricom's libpcap:

 ::